ksonod/PCO_delay_scan/README.md

 The button "Open/Close" triggers the motion of the optical shutter.

 ### 2.4 Picomotor
 You can move 2 picomotors (axis 1 and axis 2).
 The number of the cursor corresponds to the amount of movement.
+The movement of the picomotor allows us to do the fine tuning of optomechanics.

 ## 3. My main contribution
 Image data acquisition from the sCMOS camera is achieved by utilizing an official package provided by a company ([link](https://www.pco.de/software/third-party-software/)).
 The Matlab codes whose name start with "my" are modified version of the provided codes.